 The problem is, these are superficial similarities and if they make atheism a religion, they make political parties and table tennis clubs religions too.
 That is obviously absurd.

-There is one organization that makes it their job to decide which group is a religion and which is not, and that’s The Inland Revenue Service (IRS) in the USA.
+There is one organization that makes it their job to decide which group is a religion and which is not, and that’s The Internal Revenue Service (IRS) in the USA.
 Religions receive highly favorable treatment in the USA and the IRS wants to avoid giving these advantages to organizations that are not genuine religions.
 So the IRS has a set of criteria they apply to any group claiming to be a religion.
 The primary criteria are listed below with how atheist groups qualify [shown in parenthesis].

 - Distinct legal existence [Some atheist groups are legal entities.]